yesidi/EYLoading/README.md

 ##Features

 * Easy to Use.
+* It is perfect to apply kind of UIScrollView if your project need.
 * Custom UIActivityIndicatorViewStyle.
 * Custom alert message.
 * Alert message will auto layout base on width of message text.